jitpack/jitpack.io/faq/_index.en.md

 **Does JitPack provide artifact checksums and signing**

 JitPack creates sha and md5 checksums for all artifacts.
-Artifact signing is not yet available however we are planning to add it as well.
+Artifact signing is not yet available; however, we are planning to add it as well.

 **How do I resolve `Read timed out` error in Gradle?**

-Since version 4.3 Gradle has reduced http timeouts which can cause downloads to time out when JitPack waits for a build to finish.
+Since version 4.3 Gradle has reduced HTTP timeouts which can cause downloads to time out when JitPack waits for a build to finish.
 To increase timeouts add these settings to your gradle.properties file:
 ```
 systemProp.org.gradle.internal.http.connectionTimeout=180000